2-3-5-41/Metaphysical/dev_notes/Project Objective.md

-The objective  of the `Metaphysical` project is to create an expansive social xr, and collaborative platform for users to have a fun social life in the 'metaverse', but also be able to create games or experiences inside the 'metaverse' without the need to take off their headset and/or using an outside editor.

----

-1. Create an expansice social XR and collaborative platform.
-2. Provide ability to create in-verse experiences without the need for external software.
+Project name: _Metaphysical_
+Project platform: _OpenXR (no "pancake land" support)_

+## Idea

+The idea of this project is to bring what Gmod, and Roblox allow, but in XR.
+You will be able to build out massive interctive worlds, dream games, or just create general purpose social environments, all while in VR; no desktop editor, no time spend away form the headset, and no need to put on and take of your headset while developing an avatar, environment, or game.

+This project is ment to take all the good things from VRChat, and Neos, then bring them into a more streamlined, and user friendly platform that acts as the _true_ metaverse.